History of radar: Imperial Army

 In 1938, engineers from the Research Office of Nippon Electric Company (NEC) were making coverage tests on high-frequency transmitters when rapid fading of the signal was observed.
 This occurred whenever an aircraft passed over the line between the transmitter and receiving meter.
 Masatsugu Kobayashi, the Manager of NEC's Tube Department, recognized that this was due to the beat-frequency interference of the direct signal and the Doppler-shifted signal reflected from the aircraft.

 Kobayashi suggested to the Army Science Research Institute that this phenomenon might be used as an aircraft warning method.
 Although the Army had rejected earlier proposals for using radio-detection techniques, this one had appeal because it was based on an easily understandable method and would require little developmental cost and risk to prove its military value.
 NEC assigned Kinji Satake of their Research Institute to develop a system called the Bi-static Doppler Interference Detector (BDID).

 For testing the prototype system, it was set up on an area recently occupied by Japan along the coast of China.
-The system operated between 4.0–7.5 MHz (75–40 m) and involved a number of widely spaced stations; this formed a radio screen that could detect the presence (but nothing more) of an aircraft at distances up to 500 km.
+The system operated between 4.0 and 7.5 MHz (75–40 m) and involved a number of widely spaced stations; this formed a radio screen that could detect the presence (but nothing more) of an aircraft at distances up to 500 km.
 The BDID was the Imperial Army's first deployed radio-based detection system, placed into operation in early 1941.